Monika-81/wanderlust-api/README.md

 #### **Languages**

+- **React JS**
+<br> The main language for building the User interface for the front end of this full stack application is the JavaScript Library React.
+React allows for creating reusable UI components that can update separately making the site interactive and user friendly.

-- **Django**
+- **Django REST Framework**
-<br> For this full stack project the Python based framework Django is the development language for the application.
-I used PostgreSQL database, psycopg2 as the adapter and a gunicorn server.
+<br> For this full stack project the Python based framework Django is the development language for the back end API.
+I used PostgreSQL database, psycopg2 as the adapter and a gunicorn server implementation using WSGI standard.
 I installed a battery of extra libraries to help run everything smoothly:

+    * Pillow (Python Imaging Library)
     * Cloudinary (to host static files)
     * Bootstrap 4 (to style the content and make it resposive)
+    * Multiple Django rest libraries (authentication, filters, jwt-tokens, django database url)

 - **HTML5**
 <br> I used HTML to create the base structure of the project.
 I started with a basic boilerplate set up and created the first crude structure of the page out of the original design.